picosh/pobj/README.md

 `rsync`, `scp`, `sftp`, and `sshfs` for your object store.
 No extra front-end CLI tools necessary, use what you already have installed.

-All you need to get started is our golang binary and an object store.
+All you need to get started is our stateless golang binary and an object store.

 # supported object stores